The Silly Idea that Won’t Go Away

 Where do I even start with this question?
 Its just… so dumb.
 I think that I got dumber just by reading it.
 But why it is it so dumb?
 I think because it is a really good example of the problems with these kind of quizzes.
 The creators decide on whatever learning styles they believe in, and then crowbar in some questions that seem to “fit.”
 I don’t know any adult who would answer “act really hyper” in response to the question “what do you do when you are happy?”
 But you can see how each answer is supposed to align with visual learning, auditory learning and kinesthetic learning (in that order).

 This one quiz is a great example of silly nonsense.
 I am aware there is no shortage of pointless quizzes on the internet.
-I am sure that there are also others that come off as more rigorous.
+There are also probably others that come off as more rigorous.
 I probably wouldn’t be able to tear those apart quite so easily.
 But I don’t have to, because some prominent psychologists and neuroscientists have done that for me.
 This is a letter that they wrote to the Guardian (the British Newspaper) in 2017 about how educators shouldn’t waste their time thinking about learning styles.

 What I like about this letter is not that they explain that the supposed science behind learning styles is complete hokum.
 The problem with learning styles, as the authors point out, is not that they don’t exist.
 The problem is that every minute we waste talking about them, we are not doing something else.
 This is the opportunity cost of educational quackery.